Ellen Ripley (Weaver) sings ‘You are my lucky star’ while battling the Xenomorph at the end of Alien. Here’s why that’s fascinating.

 ‘Needle drop’ is when a film uses a pre-existing or popular song in a scene, rather than a specially composed musical score.
 It’s often done to create a particular kind of tension or contrast, and can be incredibly memorable.

-Reservoir Dogs features a torture scene choreographed to an uptempo pop song, Stuck in the Middle with You.
-The horrific transformation in An American Werewolf in London is set to love song Blue Moon.
+Reservoir Dogs features a torture scene choreographed to uptempo pop song Stuck in the Middle with You.
+The horrific transformation in An American Werewolf in London is set to love song Blue Moon, while Shaun of the Dead riffs on a Queen song.

 And in Stanley Kubrick’s 1956 heist movie, The Killing – said to have influenced Tarantino – one character guns down the others to a jaunty soundtrack.